dnagir/approache/source/_posts/2012-03-08-how-to-care-for-introverts.markdown

 ---
 layout: post
-title: "How to care for Introverts"
+title: How to care for Introverts
 date: 2012-03-08 08:25
 comments: true
 categories:
 - psychology
 - people
 ---

 I've just found an [interesting poster](http://afterwordss.tumblr.com/post/5274763919) that describes how to deal with introverts.